knowrob/knowrob/src/reasoner/srdl/README.md

-srdl
+\page srdl SRDL
-===

-The Semantic Robot Description Language (SRDL) extends KnowRob with representations for robot hardware, robot software and robot capabilities.
+Semantic Robot Description Language (SRDL) extends KnowRob with representations for robot hardware, robot software and robot capabilities.
 The hardware models can automatically be [imported from a URDF description](http://knowrob.org/doc/create_srdl_model), and are annotated with additional semantic information.